 It is said that the elephants used to bathe in the river Leam.
 Today the slipway they once used still remains and it has an official title of “Elephant Walk”.

 Sam’s most beloved elephants were called Trilby, Wilhelmina and Haddie (known by many as the Three Graces).

 We wanted to honour the magnificent Elephants who were brought to Royal Leamington Spa from Ceylon.
 We have crafted a gin that is lightly spiced to reflect the essences and include the heritage of Sam’s Elephants, along with Ceylon tea, cinnamon and hibiscus.

 Our gin echoes the regular sight of the elephants on parade in Royal Leamington Spa.

-Alternatively pair with Fever Tree Aromatic tonic & garnish with strawberries, over ice.
+Alternatively pair with Fever Tree Aromatic tonic & garnish with lemon or raspberries.